 1. Why are these dresses and other items on sale?

-The dresses and all the other items you see are considered "samples".
+The dresses and all the other items on this site are considered "samples".
 A sample just means that typically we would order "new" from the designer off the sample.
 Since we are a small local store, we mostly order from our samples.
 When a designer chooses to no longer carry a particular style, that item or sample then becomes "discontinued".

 2. Are these dresses and other items damaged?

 When we sell a dress, or another item off of the rack, we take into consideration that it may have become "shop-worn".
-While we consistently work to maintain our samples by cleaning them with a solution used by The Bridal Cottage for over thirty years and by repairing them regularly, minimal shop wear is inevitable.
+While we consistently work to maintain our samples is good condition, minimal shop wear is inevitable.
 We take this into consideration when pricing our items.
-Shop-wear may include, but is not limited to, missing or loose beads, makeup inside the bodice, wear underneath of the hem, loose tacks on ruching and pickups, wear on corset strings, loose zipper, missing hook and eye, or loose strings.
+Shop-wear may include, but is not limited to, missing or loose beads, makeup inside the bodice, wear underneath of the hem, loose tacks on rouching and pickups, wear on corset strings, loose zipper, missing hook and eye, loose strings, etc.

 3. How do I measure myself?

-We highly recommend you get professionally measured!
-So please see our Sizing Section at the top of the page.
+We highly recommend you get professionally measured.
+See our Sizing Section at the top of the page.

 4. I wear a smaller size than what the size chart is telling me.